-Are you interested in joining the master’s programme in Interaction Technology after you have obtained your bachelor’s degree?
-If so, you may be required to complete a pre-master’s programme first.
+Are you interested in joining the Master’s in Interaction Technology after you have obtained your bachelor’s?
+If so, you may be required to complete a pre-master’s first.

-The pre-master's programme is a transfer and bridging programme for higher professional education (‘hbo’ in Dutch) or university education bachelor's programme students of Dutch universities who wish to obtain a university master's degree, but who cannot be admitted directly due to the prior knowledge requirements.
-Once you have successfully completed our pre-master's programme, you will be granted admission to the master’s programme in Interaction technology.
+The pre-master's is a transfer and bridging programme for higher professional education (‘HBO’ in Dutch) or university education bachelor's students who wish to obtain a university master's, but who cannot be admitted directly due to the prior knowledge requirements.
+Once you have successfully completed our pre-master's, you will be granted admission to the Master’s in Interaction technology.
 There are two enrolment moments per academic year: September and February.

-The pre-master’s goal is to prepare you for the master’s programme in Interaction Technology.
-Also it is a way to find out whether the programme Interaction Technology is the right studies for you.
-Furthermore the pre-master gives a good indication of the entrance level of our engineering programme, which means that you can verify if you can handle the level and study pace.
+The pre-master’s goal is to prepare you for the Master’s in Interaction Technology.
+Also, it is a way to find out whether the programme Interaction Technology is the right study for you.
+Furthermore, the pre-master gives a good indication of the entrance level of our engineering programme, which means that you can verify if you can handle the level and study pace.
 You will be taught various scientific skills and your skills in mathematics will be improved.
 Depending on your prior knowledge, you will also attend courses related to Human Computer Interaction (HCI) and Artificial Intelligence (AI).
-If you manage to successfully complete the pre-master’s within one year, you will be able to enroll in the master's programme of Interation Technology.
-After obtaining your master’s degree, you will be an engineer capable of creating impact by envisioning, designing and evaluating cutting edge technology that takes into account the complexity of human lives and environments.
+If you manage to successfully complete the pre-master’s within one year, you will be able to enroll in the Master's of Interation Technology.
+After obtaining your master’s, you will be an engineer capable of creating impact by envisioning, designing and evaluating cutting edge technology that takes into account the complexity of human lives and environments.

-The pre-master's programme starts every February and September.
-After finishing you can directly enter the master's programme.
-Students doing their pre-master’s as part of their University of Applied Sciences degree (transfer minor/'Kies op maat') can enter the master’s programme in February or September after finishing their University of Applied Sciences Bachelor's programme.
+The pre-master's starts every February and September.
+After finishing you can directly enter the master's.
+Students doing their pre-master’s as part of their University of Applied Sciences degree (transfer minor/'Kies op maat') can enter the master’s in February or September after finishing their University of Applied Sciences bachelor's.

-Whether you are a University of Applied Sciences student or a university student, you can start the pre-master's programme during your machelor's programme as a minor or after obtaining your bachelor’s degree.
-For more advice about your starting moment, you can contact the programme coordinator of Interaction Technology Sanne Gritter-Spuls.
+Whether you are a University of Applied Sciences student or a university student, you can start the pre-master's during your bachelor's as a minor or after obtaining your bachelor’s.
+For more advice about your starting moment, you can contact the programme coordinator of Interaction Technology Josca van Houwelingen.

-Be sure to inquire after the possibilities of making the pre-master's programme the minor of your university bachelor's programme.
+Be sure to inquire after the possibilities of making the pre-master's the minor of your university bachelor's.

-The (pre)-master's programme is in English as is the required literature.
+The (pre)-master's is in English as is the required literature.

-The pre-master’s programme is designed for students who have the motivation and capacities to obtain an academic degree from an English-taught master’s programme in Interaction Technology.
-Your eligibility for admission to the pre-master's programme in Interaction Technology depends on your previous education.
+The pre-master’s is designed for students who have the motivation and capacities to obtain an academic degree from an English-taught Master’s in Interaction Technology.
+Your eligibility for admission to the Pre-Master's in Interaction Technology depends on your previous education.
 The University of Twente assumes that students who start this transfer minor possess sufficient prior knowledge in mathematics (preferably Wiskunde B on so-called VWO-level) and that they are sufficiently proficient in English (benchmark score in this regard: IELTS 6.0 or TOEFL 80).
 Students are supposed to assess themselves whether their competencies in this respect match with the recommended levels.
 Additional knowledge can be obtained by e.g. Babel en Boswell Bèta or Open Universiteit (or for Saxion students by following a preparatory course in math at Saxion).
-Check the transfermatrix to see which master’s programmes are accessible with your bachelor’s programme or contact the pre-master’s coordinator.
+Check the transfer matrix to see which master’s are accessible with your bachelor’s or contact the pre-master’s coordinator.

-Considering the programme of the minor you may realize that these requirements are related firmly to its contents: if you don’t meet the requirements, your chances of finishing the minor programme are low.
+Considering the programme of the minor you may realise that these requirements are related firmly to its contents: if you don’t meet the requirements, your chances of finishing the minor programme are low.

-Transfer minor students also must have obtained all study credits from the first and second year of their bachelor programme.
-Students with an international bachelor’s degree can only apply for the master’s programme directly and do not have the option of participating in a pre-master's programme.
+Transfer minor students also must have obtained all study credits from the first and second year of their bachelor's.
+Students with an international bachelor’s can only apply for the master’s directly and do not have the option of participating in a pre-master's.

 More information on admission.

-The pre-master’s programme is designed not only to address any deficiencies in your prior knowledge, but it is also an effective way to find out whether studying at a research university is right for you.
-To this end, in the pre-master programme several rules are applicable.
-There is for example limited time in which you have to complete the pre-master.
+The pre-master’s is designed not only to address any deficiencies in your prior knowledge, but it is also an effective way to find out whether studying at a research university is right for you.
+To this end, in the pre-master's several rules are applicable.
+There is, for example, limited time in which you have to complete the pre-master's.
 You also have to earn sufficient marks with a maximum of one re-sit per course.
 That said, in practice almost all motivated students complete the programme in the allotted time.
-Moreover, support is provided for all sorts of study related and personal matters.
+Moreover, support is provided for all sorts of study-related and personal matters.

-The application process for the pre-master's programme depends on your personal situation (application during or after your bachelor's programme) and your previous education (e.g. university of applied sciences or university background).
+The application process for the pre-master's depends on your personal situation (application during or after your bachelor's) and your previous education (e.g. university of applied sciences or university background).

-Keep an eye on the application deadlines and check them prior to your application (pre-master and master deadlines are most of the times identical).
-However, the deadline for university of applied sciences (hbo) students depends on the route you chose.
-For a pre-master's programme during a hbo bachelor's programme – the so-called transfer minor – the deadline is earlier than the deadline for a pre-master's programme after the hbo programme.
+Keep an eye on the application deadlines and check them prior to your application (pre-master and master deadlines are most of the time identical).
+However, the deadline for university of applied sciences (HBO) students depends on the route you chose.
+For a pre-master's during an HBO bachelor's – the so-called transfer minor – the deadline is earlier than the deadline for a pre-master's after the hbo programme.

 For more information about the application route check this website.

 For general information, please contact our Study Information Desk.
-For specific questions regarding the pre-master's programme of Interaction Technology and more advise about the content of your programme you can contact the programme coordinator of Interaction Technology Sanne Gritter-Spuls.
+For specific questions regarding the pre-master's of Interaction Technology and more advise about the content of your programme you can contact the programme coordinator of Interaction Technology.

-More information about the content of our (pre)master Interaction Technology and our Interaction Technology community you will find here.
+More information about the content of our (Pre-)Master's Interaction Technology and our Interaction Technology community you will find here.